Railways Transport in East Africa

 The EAC acknowledges the need to rationalise rail development within the region and to harmonise road and rail transport operations along the main corridors and has therefore, prepared an East African Railways Master Plan to guide the future development of the railway services in the region.

-Tanzania has a total of 3,676km of railway lines operated by two railway systems, Tanzania Railways Corporation and Tanzania - Zambia Railways.
+Tanzania has a total of 3,676 km of railway lines operated by two railway systems, Tanzania Railways Corporation (TRC) and Tanzania – Zambia Railways (TAZARA).
 Due to poor conditions of tracks and ageing rolling stock and locomotives, tonnage freight volumes and passenger numbers have continued to fall every year.
-However, efforts have been taken and the railway lines have been revamped, leading to an increase in the numbers of passengers and cargo.
+However, efforts have been taken and some sections of the railway lines have been revamped, leading to an increase in the numbers of passengers and cargo.